 }

-$sql = "CREATE LOGIN [$login_to_be_granted_access] FROM WINDOWSGOALTER SERVER ROLE sysadmin ADD MEMBER [$login_to_be_granted_access]GO"$check_permission = "IF EXISTS (SELECT * FROM sys.server_role_membersWHERE member_principal_id = SUSER_ID('NET\Role-MSSQL-DBAs')AND role_principal_id = SUSER_ID('sysadmin')) PRINT 'VERIFIED'ELSE RAISERROR('ERROR: Verification failed.', 16, 1)GO"# STOP/START SQL SERVER IN SINGLE USER MODEStop-Service -Name $service_name -Force
+$sql = "CREATE LOGIN [$login_to_be_granted_access] FROM WINDOWSGOALTER SERVER ROLE sysadmin ADD MEMBER [$login_to_be_granted_access]GO"$check_permission = "IF EXISTS (SELECT * FROM sys.server_role_membersWHERE member_principal_id = SUSER_ID('$login_to_be_granted_access')AND role_principal_id = SUSER_ID('sysadmin')) PRINT 'VERIFIED'ELSE RAISERROR('ERROR: Verification failed.', 16, 1)GO"# STOP/START SQL SERVER IN SINGLE USER MODEStop-Service -Name $service_name -Force

-net start $service_name /f /m
+net start $service_name /f /m"SQLCMD"

 Start-Sleep 2